 - Administrative liquidation - closing due to bankruptcy, failure to pay taxes, failure to submit mandatory annual reports, etc.

-- By court order - e.g. due to disagreements between members of the company, their misconduct, the presence of a judicial lien that leads the business to bankruptcy.
+- By court order - e.g, due to disagreements between the company's members, their misconduct, the presence of a judicial lien that leads to the business to bankruptcy.

 How to close an LLC

-The process of LLC liquidation should be described still in the operating agreement, which was made before its registration.
-If this was done, you have to follow the clauses painted in the document.
+The LLC liquidation process should be described in the operating agreement, which should have been made before its registration.
+If it was done, you must follow the document.
 If not, the requirements of the state where the company was incorporated must be followed.

 Step 1: Vote to close the LLC

 The first thing to do is to get all board members together and vote to terminate the business.
 Pay attention to the rules of the state where the company was incorporated.
-In some regions 51% of the vote is enough to dissolve, in others it is 75%, and in others unanimous consent is required.
-To avoid encountering problems as early as the first step, carefully draft the operating agreement when creating the LLC.
+In some regions, 51% of the vote is enough to dissolve, while in other states, it is 75%, or unanimous consent can be required.
+To avoid problems as early as the first step, carefully draft the operating agreement when creating the LLC.

 Step 2: Notify interested parties of LLC liquidation

-The next step is notification of the closing of the business.
-First of all, you need to notify:
+The next step is the notification of the closing of the business.
+First, you need to notify: